有用GRAMMAR - IDIOM

 50. at full speed 全速:

-After the thieves got into their getaway car, they left the scene
+After the thieves got into their getaway car, they left the scene at full

 speed.